-Most “natural” or non-toxic mattresses contain natural latex which I have major concerns about.
-I discuss that in the article as well as the top alternatives.
+Most “natural” or non-toxic mattresses contain natural latex which I have major concerns about and many chemically sensitive folks react to.
+I discuss that in the article as well as the best alternatives.

 Some mattresses are also adding an antimicrobial agent which you would generally want to avoid, though there are some natural antimicrobials that might be okay for some people.

 If you need assistance choosing the best non-toxic mattress for you and your health concerns, please contact me for a one on one consultation.

 1. Non-Toxic Spring Mattresses